hyperschedule/hyperschedule/README.md

 **First time setup:**

-At project root, run `yarn install`.
+At project root, run `pnpm install`.
 Then, run `docker compose build`.
-Lastly, run `yarn docker` then `yarn docker-load-db` to load test data.
+Lastly, run `pnpm docker` then `pnpm docker-load-db` to load test data.

 **After:**

-Every you restarted your computer or Docker desktop, you need to run `yarn docker` again to start the stack.
+Every you restarted your computer or Docker desktop, you need to run `pnpm docker` again to start the stack.
 Then go to `http://localhost:5000` in your browser.

 ## Git hooks